hdlx/AltAppSwitcher/README.md

 ## AltAppSwitcher: alternative application switcher for Windows

+Main features:
+- Minimalist icon based interface
-This program brings MacOS-like or Gnome-like application switching to Windows.
+- MacOS-like or Gnome-like application switching.
 Use `alt + tab` to select the active app (not window) and `alt + ~` to switch between windows of the active app.
 Key bindings are customizable.
+- MacOS-like application switching can be disabled if you prefer Windows style.
+- Customizable keybindings and display options

 **Tested on Windows 10 and Windows 11.**